 Leihlani laughed, her furry nose wrinkling.
 She dropped onto the ground fully, spreading her long, hoofed legs out in front of her.
 “Everyone is very pleased to meet you.”

 “Really?
 I feel like we’re intruding.
-I mean, you’ve all been very welcoming, but Home is so private.”
+I mean, you’ve all been very welcoming, but Home feels so private.”

 “You could not intrude here.
-You’re orinians; you’re one of us, so you’re welcome.
+You’re orinians; you’re like us, so you’re welcome.
 We outsiders must stick together, just as Unity’s people stick together.
 One day, we may need to come to each other’s aid.”

 “Do you really believe that?”

 Leihlani frowned, tufty eyebrows jutting out.
 “Of course.”

 Maebhe inched closer to the oanai.
 Alcohol making her mind tip and twirl, she said, “There’s a reason why I don’t feel like dancing.
 Why we’re in such a hurry to get home.
 My people may be in trouble.”

 Maebhe did.
 She told Leihlani everything.
 She told her about the alfar king, Kieran and Íde’s arrest, the war-mongering newspapers, and their escape from Unity.
 Leihlani remained expressionless throughout.